 Yubico has created a small utility that can secure access to a Windows computer when used in conjunction with a YubiKey.
 When properly configured, both the user’s password and YubiKey are required to gain access to the account.
 When using this tool it is highly recommended to configure a second, back-up YubiKey at the same time in the event access to the primary YubiKey is lost.

 This guide will show you how to enable a YubiKey to protect your Windows Login.
 To do so, you will need the following:

-Please note: You need to have administrator privileges to be able to install and you need to reboot your computer after the installation.
+- You need administrator privileges to install the Windows Logon Tool.
+In addition, you need to reboot your computer after the installation.

 Note: What you need to install is checked.
 These items are installed automatically.
 If the Microsoft .NET Framework is not installed, however, you will need to download and install that file yourself.

 3. Click “Yes” in the User Account Control window.

 5. Launch the YubiKey Logon Administration, that can be accessed from the Start menu.

 You will find it under the folder Yubico → YubiKey Logon → YubiKey Logon Administration.